Casey White is an experienced cook and homesteader with years of experience in the kitchen making delicious foods from scratch.

-Step 3: Drain the Remaining Liquid From the Butter
+Step 3: Drain the Excess Liquid

 In the above picture, you will see my breast milk butter, but there is still a lot of liquid in it.
 You will need to drain away the excess milk and then shake some more to get all the liquid out.
-You might have to take the butter out of the jar and put it in a strainer, cheesecloth, etc. to get the liquid out.
+You might have to take the butter out of the jar and put it in a strainer, cheesecloth, etc., to get the liquid out.

 If you don't have those things, like me, put the butter on a plate and squeeze it with your hands until all the liquid is gone.
 Warning: Your butter will be warm, so it'll be loose and messy.
 You'll want to refrigerate it to harden it so it will be less messy.

-Store-Bought Normal Butter vs. My Breast Milk Butter
+Store-Bought Butter vs. My Breast Milk Butter

 As you can see in the picture above, breast milk butter is very light white compared to normal, store-bought cow butter, which is really yellow.
 If you use heavy whipping cream to make homemade butter, you'll also find the butter is a light color (almost white).